 Conduct each of the 5 scheduled interviews with users, showcasing your prototype.
 Collect your notes and look for patterns in the responses.
-Do they all like a certain aspect?
+For example, do they all like a certain aspect?
 Do they ask the same clarifying questions?
 Make sure to use open-ended questions, and to allow the user to explore the prototype on their own.

-Pro: Our Framework really did validate our ideas in 3 days
+Pro: Our Framework really did validate our ideas in three days.

-We were able to take our learnings from just 3 days of work and build a product that we were confidentour customers would use.
+We were able to take our learnings from just three days of work and build a product that we were confident our customers would use.
 We got everything we wanted out of a Sprint in a fraction of the time!

 Con: Keeping up the Speed Run pace requires additional work and coordination

 The pace of a 3 day tech sprint is exactly what you would expect— REALLY FAST.
-Every day was chock-full with activities and brainstorming sessions.
-As Facilitator I had to fight to keep us moving along at the outlined pace.
+Every day was chock-full of activities and brainstorming sessions.
+As Facilitator, I had to fight to keep us moving along at the outlined pace.